osudroid/osu-droid/README.md

 ## Contributing

 We are welcome any sort of contributions, as long as they are helpful.
-Those who aren't able to develop may instead suggest changes or report issues via [Feature request](https://github.com/osudroid/osu-droid/issues/11) or [GitHub issues](https://github.com/osudroid/osu-droid/issues)
+Those who aren't able to develop may instead suggest changes, new features or report issues via [Feature request](https://github.com/osudroid/osu-droid/issues/11) or [GitHub issues](https://github.com/osudroid/osu-droid/issues)

 ## Licence